 The all-new Skoda Kodiaq is a big, very practical family SUV that’s available with seven seats – although the rearmost two are only big enough for kids

-The all-new Skoda Kodiaq SUV is one of the very best family cars.
-And, if you’re looking for a reasonably priced large SUV with a big boot, the option of seven seats, and a decent range of efficient engines, then this should be right at the top of your shopping list.
+The Skoda Kodiaq is one of the very best family cars on sale.
+If you’re looking for a reasonably priced large SUV with a big boot, the option of seven seats, and a decent range of efficient engines, then this should be right at the top of your shopping list.

 There’s plenty of choice, too, with petrol and diesel engines, two- or four-wheel drive, and manual or automatic gearboxes.
-You can even choose a couple of models that give the otherwise understated car something of a makeover: the Scout version gives it a more rugged, off-road style, while the Sportline is sharper and sleeker.
+You can even choose a couple of models that give the otherwise understated car something of a makeover: the Scout version gives it a more rugged, off-road style, while the Sportline looks, you guessed it, sportier.

-Of course, the Skoda Kodiaq is a big car, but that sheer size helps to make it an ideal family car, because it’s long enough to fit a third row of seats.
+Sure, the Skoda Kodiaq is big, but that sheer size helps to make it an ideal family car, because it’s long enough to fit a third row of seats.
 The result is a seven-seater that still has enough space in the boot for the weekly shop.
-That said, if you want to carry seven adults regularly, you may be better off with a VW Touran, which has more room in its rearmost row of seats.
+That said, if you want to carry seven adults regularly, you may be better off with an MPV like the VW Touran, which has more room in its rearmost row.

 On the other hand, seven-seat versions of the Skoda Kodiaq offer almost as much versatility as the Touran.
-If you flip down the two rearmost seats, for example, you’re left with a five-seat SUV that has loads of legroom and headroom in the back, as well as more than enough boot space for even the most over-enthusiastic adventure holiday.
-Fold all the rear seats down and you have so much space to play with that you’ll be getting roped into house moves for years to come.
+If you flip down the two rearmost seats, for example, you’re left with a five-seat SUV that has loads room in the back, as well as more than enough boot space for high-chairs, travel costs and micro scooters.
+Fold all the rear seats down and you have so much space that you’ll be getting roped into house moves for years to come.

-Contrary to what you might expect of a big SUV, the Skoda Kodiaq doesn’t lean that much in corners.
-However, the downside of this is that the suspension is slightly firm, and you feel quite a few bumps at low speeds.
-The Kodiaq is also a bit noisier than the VW Tiguan, especially on the motorway.
+But contrary to what you might expect of a big SUV, the Skoda Kodiaq doesn’t lean much in corners.
+However, the downside of this is that the suspension is slightly firm and you feel quite a few bumps at low speeds.
+The Kodiaq is also a bit noisier than a VW Tiguan, especially on the motorway.

 What the Kodiaq does have in common with the Tiguan is the bulk of its engine range.
 If you spend a lot of time on the motorway, then go for a model with the 2.0-litre, 150hp diesel engine.
-It gets about 45mpg in everyday driving and is more than quick enough for easy overtaking.
-On the other hand, if you’ll be spending most of your time in town, go for the 1.4-litre, 150hp petrol engine, which is quieter and smoother, and will get mpg in the high thirties.
+On the other hand, if you’ll be spending most of your time in town, go for the 1.4-litre, 150hp petrol engine, which is quieter, smoother and will still manage mpg in the late thirties.

-Whichever Skoda Kodiaq you pick, you can rest assured it’s a safe place for you and your family, as it earned a maximum five stars in Euro NCAP’s tough 2017 crash tests.
+Whichever Skoda Kodiaq you pick, though, you can rest assured it’s a safe place for you and your family, as it earned a maximum five stars in Euro NCAP’s tough 2017 crash tests.
 So, not only is it one of the most practical and best-value seven-seaters on sale, it’s also one of the safest.
 For more on the Skoda Kodiaq, see how much you can save with these Skoda Kodiaq deals.